-What is faith?
-Here's our working definition...
 Faith is trusting in the person of God and acting on the promises of God regardless how I feel.
-As Hebrews 11:1 puts it, faith is being certain of what we cannot see.
+Hebrews 11:1 says, "Faith is... being certain of what we cannot see."

-Think about it.
-People who live by faith often do things that others don't understand, and that's because they see that which others do not see.
 Abel offered a bloody sacrifice because he saw the God that others couldn't see.
 Enoch walked with the God that others could not see.
 Noah built an ark because he could see things not yet seen.
 Abraham left his homeland because he could see a city whose architect and builder is God.
 Later Abraham offered his son Isaac as a sacrifice because with eyes of faith he could see God raising him from the dead.
 Isaac, Jacob, and Joseph all went to their graves convinced the day was coming when God would give His people the promised land.

-Yes, people who live by faith do things that others often refuse to do, not because they are inherently better, but simply because they have learned to see that which others do not see.
+Yes, pilgrims do things that others often refuse to do, not because they are inherently better, but simply because they have learned to see that which others do not see.

 You say, "That's what I want in my life!
 But how?"

 Moses can help us.
 In the minds of first century Jews, Moses was near the top (if not the top) of the list of the ancients.
 He received the Law.
 He gave Israel the Law.
-He led Israel out of bondage in Egypt and into the promised land.
-The writer of Hebrews mentions Moses eleven times, more than any other epistle.
+He led